NolanoOrg/cformers/README.md

 This project aims to address the third using LLaMa.cpp and GGML.

-## Tentative Guiding Principles
+## Guiding Principles

-- Moar Speed.
+- Inference Speed!
 Focus on inference, not training.
 - Precompressed models.
-- Minimal setup required - `pip install cformers` and you are good to go.
+- Minimal setup required - soon `pip install cformers` should be good to get started.
 - Easily switch between models and quantization types.
 - Support variety of prompts.